OUR NEW BRAVO 335 FULLY ASSEMBLED BBC HEADS.

 Engines using this cam with the Bravo heads should run a stall converter in the 3000-3500 rpm range.
 Final gearing when used in a car or sport truck could actually be in the 3.55 range or numerically higher.
 This cam would be most suitable in vehicles weighing no more than 3800 lbs.
 This cam does not develop a high rate of vacuum.

-Below are our dyno results on our 572 Super Pro Street engine using this cam.
+Below are our dyno results on two of our 572 Super Pro Street engines using this cam.
 Your results may vary depending on carb choice.
 Dominator carbs will always out-do the 4150 style carbs in top end horse power.
-If drivability is a concern, we advise using a 1050 cfm 4150 style carb on this engine.
-The horse power numbers will always improve anywhere from 5-10 more than what the dyno results show after the rings have fully seated.
-We actually made this power with a low cost Brawler 1050 carb. and a low cost Speedmaster single plane intake.
 We also used our low cost Bravo bbc heads setup with our Comp solid roller springs, # 919.
 We also strongly recommend our Pro Sportsman .300 tall solid roller tie bar lifters # RL979.
 We offer these springs and lifters in our other listings.
 Do understand these dyno reports are examples of of what the Bravo heads are capable of with different cam and compression setups and various size engines.

 Official Dyno Results of our Super Pro Street 572 engine using this cam with a single plane intake, Bravo 335 rectangular port heads, Brawler 1050 carburetor, and MSD distributor.